FatemeHossaini/mimics_project_Fibula-Tibia/README.md

  3D model of the tibia
 ---
  # Extra Info
-  This was a learning project for practicing bone segmentation and 3D modeling
+  This is a project for bone segmentation and 3D modeling
  Software used:
   Materialise Mimics v10.01